 - Will you be my lawyers?

-- I already have a lawyer.
+- I already have a lawyer or I am a lawyer.
 Can FIRE still help?

 - I’m not the person whose rights are threatened.
 Should I still submit a case?